senorindependiente/chat-app/Readme.md

 2. In your CLI, navigate to the root directory of the project.
 3. Run `npm install` to install all the dependencies.
 4. Run `npm start` or `expo start` in terminal  to start local server
-5. Install Expo Go on a smartphone or use an emulator (Android Studio) to start the app
+5. Install Expo Go on a smartphone or use an emulator (Android Studio) to start the app trough Expo

 ## Screenshots